xtrul/motioncam-player/README.md

     cmake --build build --config Release
     ```

 FFmpeg is required for the "Export to ProRes" feature.
-When detected, the build
-system defines the `ENABLE_PRORES_EXPORT` flag and links against the
-`FFMPEG::` imported targets provided by vcpkg so the relevant code is compiled
-automatically.
-The CMake configuration will fail if the libraries cannot be
+The CMake configuration
+will fail if the libraries cannot be found via vcpkg.
+When running the
-found via vcpkg.
-When running the application on Windows, ensure the FFmpeg
-runtime DLLs are available.
+application on Windows, ensure the FFmpeg runtime DLLs are available.
 A simple
 approach is to copy them from
 `C:/dev/vcpkg/installed/x64-windows/bin` (e.g. `avcodec-61.dll`,
 `avformat-61.dll`, `avutil-59.dll`, `swscale-8.dll`, `swresample-5.dll`,